KatyaVasylieva/university/README.md

 * Authentication functionality for Student(User)
 * Create/update/delete functionality for courses and students directly from website interface
-* Possibility to assign or remove User form particular course
+* Possibility to assign or remove User from the particular course

 ## Demo
 ![Login interface](static/img/readme/login_demo.png)